 The purpose of this website is to help you, a "typical" U of T Physics student, start doing physics on a computer with the Python programming language.

-We'll assume that you don't have much background, but if you do you'll be able to fly through some of the material.
+We'll assume that you don't have much background, but if you do, you will be able to fly through some of the material.

 - For challenging math calculations.